Using weak values to experimentally determine "negative probabilities" in a two-photon state with Bell correlations: Experimental apparatus

+Weak measurements are achieved by engineering a polarization-dependent displacement, $\Delta r$, significantly smaller than the width of the transverse Gaussian mode~\cite{Ritchie91}.
 To achieve this displacement, we construct a partially spatially-mismatched polarization interferometer.
 A polarizing beam displacer (PBD) separates the horizontal and vertical polarizations of the photon into two parallel spatial modes.
-An optical plate is placed in each mode and tilted in approximately equal opposing directions, causing small opposite displacements of the two modes following Snell's law.
-A HWP flips horizontal and vertical polarizations of the photon, the modes of which then (partially) recombine by the final PBD.
-Despite the interferometric modes not perfectly overlapping, a large Gaussian beam width relative to the size of the displacement ensures that decoherence (i.e.\ measurement back-action) is negligible.
-The photon is then postselected in the conjugate basis using a HWP at $\pm22.5^\circ$ from its optic axis followed by a PBS.
-A slit, seated on a motorized translation stage, is scanned in the direction transverse to the beam, allowing us to sample the photon flux of the Gaussian profile at any point $r$ within the range of the stage (25~mm).
-Integration of the photon flux (in coincidence with Bob's photons) allows us to determine the expectation of the weak polarization measurement.
-The joint probability of each polarization outcome of Alice's and Bob's photons can then be inferred (see the Appendix).
-Assigning horizontal and vertical polarizations to the $Z=+1$ and $Z=-1$ states, respectively, we thus obtain weak measurements in the $\hat Z$ basis, with postselection in the $\hat X$ basis.
+An optical plate is placed in each mode and tilted approximately equally in opposing directions, causing small opposite displacements of the two modes following Snell's law.
+For our apparatus it was logistically convenient to use QWPs set at their optic axes.
+A HWP then flips horizontal and vertical polarizations and the modes are (partially) recombined by the final PBD.
+A large Gaussian beam width, relative to the size of the displacement, ensures that decoherence due to measurement back-action is negligible.

+Alice's photon is then postselected in the conjugate basis using a HWP at $\pm\ang{22.5}$ from its optic axis followed by a PBS.
+A slit, seated on a motorized translation stage, is scanned in the direction transverse to the beam, allowing us to sample the photon flux of the Gaussian profile at any point $r$.
+The photon passes through telescoping lenses (not shown in figure~\ref{fig:figure2}) and a \SI{3}{\nm} full-width at half maximum (FWHM) interference filter, and is coupled into a multi-mode fibre guided to a single-photon counting module (SPCM).
+(Similarly, following postselection, Bob's photon also passes through a \SI{3}{\nm} interference filter, and is coupled into a single-mode optical fibre guided to a SPCM.)
+Alternatively to postselection, one could also perform strong two-outcome polarization measurements.
+In either case, integration of the photon flux (in coincidence with Bob's photons) allows us to determine the expectation of the weak polarization measurement, and thus the weak-valued joint probability of each polarization outcome of Alice's and Bob's photons.
+Assigning horizontal and vertical polarizations to the $Z=+1$ and $Z=-1$ states, respectively, we obtain weak measurements in the $\hat Z$ basis, with postselection in the $\hat X$ basis.